Quanzat/cse15l-lab-reports/lab-report-1-week-2.md

 ## Using SSH key to access Ieng6
 ### Generating a key
-* The step of inputting password each time you want to send something to the server could be annoying.
-A solution to that is to set up an SSH key to gain access to the server without the need of a password.
+* The step of inputting a password each time you want to send something to the server could be annoying.
+A solution to that is to set up an SSH key to gain access to the server without the need for a password.

 * To do this, start by opening up a terminal on your computer (not the Ieng6 Machine) then type in `ssh-keygen`